thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 ## Objectives

 - Explain what an index is.
-- Explain why indexes are useful.
+- Explain why an index is useful.
 - Use indexes to improve the speed of information retrieval in PostgreSQL.

 ## What's an index?